 - SSL Cipher Suites (

-SESSION_SSL_CIPHER_SUITES)—A comma-separated list of cipher suites, listed in order of importance, to use to negotiate with the message broker.
+SESSION_SSL_CIPHER_SUITES)—A comma-separated list of cipher suites, listed in order of importance, to use to negotiate with the event broker.

 A cipher suite is a combination of cryptographic parameters that define the security algorithms and key sizes used for authentication, key agreement, encryption, and integrity protection.
 For a listing of the supported cipher suites in order of preference, refer to the C API Developer Reference documentation.
 By default, no cipher suites are listed, which indicates that all supported ciphers should be considered.